-West Yorkshire Police and Crime Commissioner (WYPCC) publish memorandum accounts for the Regional Collaboration Programme within their Financial Statements.
+West Yorkshire Police and Crime Commissioner (WYPCC) publish memorandum accounts for the Regional Collaboration Programme within their financial statements.
 The memorandum accounts for 2012/13 show the following information:

+The Chief Constable for North Yorkshire - Notes to the Accounts 2012/13

-2012/13
+2012/13 2011/12

-£'000
+£'000 £'000

-Staff Costs 8,957
+Staff Costs 8,957 6,368

-Property related expenses 502
+Property related expenses 502 379

-Supplies and services 2,725
+Supplies and services 2,725 1,418

-Transport related expenses 545
+Transport related expenses 545 729

-Expenditure 12,729
+Expenditure 12,729 8,894

-Contributions 11,197
+Contributions 11,197 7,712

-Other income - Home Office 1,663
+Other income - Home Office 1,663 1,240

-Income 12,860
+Income 12,860 8,952

-Surplus in year 131
+Surplus in year 131 58

 Contributions

-West Yorkshire 4,796
+West Yorkshire 4,796 3,090

-South Yorkshire 2,740
+South Yorkshire 2,740 1,987

-North Yorkshire 1,504
+North Yorkshire 1,504 1,189

-Humberside 2,157
+Humberside 2,157 1,446

-Total Contributions 11,197
+Total Contributions 11,197 7,712

 The participating Commissioners have agreed to the adoption of a lead force model to provide managers and staff/officers engaged in Regional Working with consistent Human Resources policy and practices.
 South Yorkshire Police and Crime Commissioner (SYPCC) has agreed to act as the lead force.
-Under this arrangement, SYPCC will employ police staff on a permanent, substantive basis and Police Officers will be seconded to South Yorkshire Police.
+Under this arrangement, SYPCC will employ police staff on a permanent, substantive basis and police officers will be seconded to South Yorkshire Police.
 The other Police and Crime Commissioners within the Yorkshire and Humberside Region have agreed to indemnify SYPCC to ensure that any costs are shared between them in the event of any employment tribunal or civil court claims related to regional employment.